megumi2414/megumi2414.github.io/README.md

   - others
 ```

-If not specified, the order of collections would be decided by Jekyll.
+二十四、If not specified, the order of collections would be decided by Jekyll.
 Note that the key `posts` is a special collection
 that indicates the `_posts` pages of Jekyll.

 ## Extra StyleSheet or Javascript elements

-You can add extra CSS or JavaScript references using configuration collections:
+二十五、You can add extra CSS or JavaScript references using configuration collections:

 - extra_css: for additional style sheets.
 If the url does not start by http, the path must be relative to the root of the site, without a starting `/`.
 - extra_header_js: for additional scripts to be included in the `<head>` tag, after the `extra_css` has been added.
 If the url does not start by http, the path must be relative to the root of the site, without a starting `/`.